nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerWeb.rst

 Can see that there are 2 images registered: ``myapp-container-web:0.1.0`` and ``myapp-container-web:latest`` .

-Thus, ``jib:dockerBuild`` on a blank project is set to create two images:.
+As you can see, the blank project is configured to create the following two images by executing ``jib:dockerBuild``.

 * ``${project.artifactId}:latest``
 * ``${project.artifactId}:${project.version}``